Understanding Scottish Graveyards

 Hands shaking - a sign of farewell or reunion.

 Others - Adam and Eve - Abraham and Isaac - Sower and Reaper (popular in farming areas).

 You may come across a marker that has different initials on the left-hand side and only one on the right.
 The right-hand initial is for the surname of the family, and the ones on the left are for the individual family members.

 Malt Men - grain shovel, tongs, slated shovel (mash oar), fire hook (two-pronged fork sort of).

 Bakers - bakers peel - the long flat thingy for removing items from the oven.

-Weavers - loom, shuttlecock, a web (sample of weaved cloth).
+Weavers - loom, shuttlecock, a web (sample of woven cloth).